nfoxdev/nfCustomEnvHelper/README.md

 creates the shortcut on your desktop.

 Config.fpw and resource.dbf are saved in &projectfolder\\_customenv\\ ,\
-along with startup.prg*, favicon.ico and a copy of the desktop shortcut.
+along with startup.prg*, favicon.ico and a copy of the shortcut.

 *startup.prg:
 - defines a menu with options to: